wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/verifying-configuration.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Find out how to verify several types of configurations.
-Learn more about it in this section of the Wazuh documentation.
+  :description: Find out how to verify sections of the Wazuh configuration in this section of the Wazuh documentation.

 .. _verifying_configuration: